azri-azhar/dockerfiles/pttools/README.md

-# ptbundle - HTTP/2 Performance Testing Bundle
+# pttools - HTTP/2 Performance Testing Tools
 Alpined-based image with h2load, K6, iperf3, curl, and tcpdump installed.
 A convenience bundle to execute performance testing on Kubernetes.